wwoast/constantina/docs/INSTALL.md

 There are a handful of Linux packages needed (Debian/Ubuntu) to support the ones installed by Python:

- * `apt-get install libjpeg-dev libffi-dev libssl-dev uwsgi uwsgi-plugin-python`
+ * `apt-get install libjpeg-dev libffi-dev libssl-dev uwsgi uwsgi-plugin-python3`

 ### List of Python dependencies